New to Orienteering?

-Try it! - you don't need to be a member.
+You don't need to be a member.
 Improve your fitness, enjoy the views, indulge your competitive streak!

 Get a preview of some orienteering maps on RouteGadget - and see some of the routes runners have chosen!

 You can do it in towns too!
 Fancy a go at urban orienteering?
 Take a look at the map from Penrith Urban Nopesport Final.
-The symbols and colours are different to an 'ordinary' o map.
-Find information about this, and a whole lot more, at maprunner.co.uk.
-Here's a video taster from Race The Castles 2015.

 It's a truly international sport!